rubyforgood/human-essentials/docs/user_guide/bank/getting_started_customization.md

 Your Essentials Bank's website address.
 This is mostly used during the account request process, so we can check if you are a good fit before you invest a lot of time and energy into the system.

 #### Email
 Your Essential Bank's email address.
 This is shown to the partners on their help page, and is included in reminder emails, so please use an email that is monitored.
-This email is also included on distribution and donation printouts and the annual survey
+This email is also included on distribution and donation printouts.
-[TODO:  Confirm each of those.]

 #### Address
 Your Essential Bank's primary address.
-This is shown on the distribution and donation printouts, and the annual survey [TODO:  Confirm annual survey]
+This is shown on the distribution and donation printouts.

 ------------
 ## Reminder Emails (optional)